pswazinna/academic-kickstart/content/author/phil/_index.md

  [[social]]
    icon = "cv"
    icon_pack = "ai"
-   link = "files/cv_psw_web.pdf"
+   link = "files/cv_psw_full_edu.pdf"

 +++

-Ever since I went to the University of Pennsylvania as an exchange student in 2015, I have been fascinated by artificial intelligence topics, specifically machine learning.
-Upon return, I wrote my Bachelor's Thesis about statistically modeling attention on scientific publications using models that are normally employed to model the spread of diseases.
-I further switched to the Technical University of Munich for my Master's Degree in order to be able to focus more on machine learning.
-I took numerous related courses and also wrote my Master's Thesis on the topic: Using Deep Convolutional Neural Networks, I was able to recognize various neurodegenerative diseases in MRI scans of patients.
-In Munich I was also a working student at the Siemens learning systems group, where I was involved in developing Deep Learning models for Medical Image Classification.
+Ever since I went to UPenn as an exchange student in 2015, I have been fascinated by different AI topics.
+I wrote my Bachelor's Thesis about statistically modeling attention on scientific publications and my Master's Thesis on using CNNs to classify various neurodegenerative diseases in MRI scans with weak supervision.
+In my PhD, I have shifted focus again, and developed multiple algorithms for model-based offline reinforcement learning, which is a topic I remain passionate about.
-Since April 2019, I am a PhD student in Multi Task Reinforcement Learning at the Technical University of Munich in cooperation with Siemens.